The key user acceptance testing strategies your organization needs to stay on track.

 Evaluate your Organization’s Capacity for Testing

 The first step is setting your organization up for success by identifying if your team has the proper skillset and capacity to create an in-house testing team.
 If the answer is yes, it is critical to identify, engage, and foster the integration of your key testing leads on day one.
-Involving these essential players as early as requirements design and procurement provides continuity with program intent and the alignment with the system requirements in implementation.
+Involving these essential players as early as requirements design and procurement provides continuity with program intent and alignment with the system requirements in implementation.

 What to Keep in Mind When You Need to Outsource Test Teams